Late-Time Cosmic Acceleration from QCD Confinement Dynamics: Conclusions and Discussions

 \section{Conclusions and Discussions}

-In this work, we explore a phenomenological extension of the PNJL model by introducing a direct coupling between the polyakov loop potential and the Hubble parameter $H(t)$.
-This approach aims to connect the non-perturbative structure of the QCD vacuum, particularly in the confined phase, with the observed late-time acceleration of the Universe, providing an alternative mechanism for dynamical dark energy.

-The introduction of the coupling term $(H(t)/H_0)^d f(\Phi)$, where $f(\Phi)$ suppresses contributions in the deconfined regime, allows the model to effectively mimic the dark energy at late times without requiring it to be fundamental or constant.
-This addresses long-standing theoretical challenges, such as the cosmological constant problem~\cite{Zeldovich,Weinberg,Carroll:2000}, and aligns with recent observational tensions pointing toward deviations from a pure $\Lambda$CDM model, including those reported by ~\cite{Zhao:2017cud, DiValentino:2020zio, Hernandez-Almada:2020uyr} and other studies~\cite{DESI:2025zgx}.
+In this work, we have explored a phenomenological extension of the PNJL model in which the Polyakov-loop potential is coupled to the cosmic expansion rate through a term of the form $(H/H_{0})^{d}f(\Phi,\Phi^{*})$.
+This modification aims to capture the possibility that non-perturbative QCD vacuum effects in the confined phase may carry a residual imprint of the large-scale dynamics of the Universe.
+The construction preserves the thermodynamic consistency of the PNJL framework, requires only a single new exponent $d$, and is built to vanish naturally in the deconfined regime where $f(\Phi,\Phi^{*}) \to 0$.
+The introduction of the coupling term $f(\Phi,\Phi^{*})$ suppresses contributions in the deconfined regime and allows the model to effectively mimic the dark energy at late times without requiring it to be fundamental or constant.
+This may provide an alternative perspective on long-standing theoretical challenges, such as the cosmological constant problem~\cite{Zeldovich,Weinberg,Carroll:2000}, and aligns with recent observational tensions pointing toward deviations from a pure $\Lambda$CDM model, including those reported by ~\cite{Zhao:2017cud, DiValentino:2020zio, Hernandez-Almada:2020uyr} and other studies~\cite{DESI:2025zgx}.

+We have also shown how this coupling leads to an effective dynamical dark-energy contribution $\zeta E^{d}(z)$ in the Friedmann equation, where the constant $\zeta = CH_0^{d-2}$ arises directly from the modified Polyakov potential.
+This establishes a clear and explicit connection between the QCD sector and the cosmological expansion.
+The resulting cosmology reduces to $\Lambda$CDM when $d = 0$, while allowing for a controlled deviation determined by the exponent~$d$.

+Using a combination of low-redshift datasets (cosmic chronometers, Type Ia supernovae, HII galaxies and quasars), we find that the observational constraints favor values of $d$ that are statistically consistent with zero but still allow for small departures from the $\Lambda$CDM at the $1\sigma$ level.
+The reconstructed expansion history shows that the model behaves very similarly to a cosmological constant at present, while permitting mild quintessence- or phantom-like trends at intermediate redshifts.
+Cosmographic diagnostics confirm that these deviations remain small and compatible with current uncertainties.

+The QCD sector exhibits behavior consistent with the expectations of effective models.
+The cosmological coupling slightly delays both chiral restoration and deconfinement transitions by stabilizing the confined vacuum, yet the overall structure of the crossover remains intact.
+Importantly, within the qualitative resolution of the present numerical analysis, the location of the critical end point remains close to that obtained in the standard PNJL model.
+This is a direct consequence of the suppression factor $f(\Phi,\Phi^{*})$, which ensures that the coupling has negligible impact in the deconfined regime where the CEP resides.